saulo-m/telegramticketos/README.md

 ## Installation

-You will need pip to install the script requirements, over here you will find documentation about installing pip in your OS.
+You will need pip to install the script requirements.
 The safer way to get your requirements installed without affecting any other Python project you have is using virtualenv

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install the requirements.